andreus-sebes/showtime-plugin-webmedia/README.markdown

 There is a folder "resources" inside the plugin zip file which contains a subfolder for each group.
 You can use it.

 ## Known issues/Questions/FAQ (with Showtime v3.3.344)

-### What?
-No virtual keyboard in my PS3 to enter text?

-In PS3, i want to change the localization of the sources file but showtime doesn't let me enter text.

-The problem is that Showtime doesn't have a virtual keyboard.
-There are several issues registed: https://www.lonelycoder.com/redmine/issues/2; https://www.lonelycoder.com/redmine/issues/680; https://www.lonelycoder.com/redmine/issues/687

-Workaround: You have 2 options:

-1. Connect a USB keyboard to your PS3, then, in showtime, go to WEBmedia plugin settings and manualy add your HTTP/SMB URL
-2. Use a FTP filemanger and manualy change the configuration file of the plugin.
-This file is in:

-    Showtime: `/dev_hdd0/game/HTSS00003/USRDIR/settings/settings/plugins/webmedia`

-    Showtime (Multiman version): `/dev_hdd0/game/BLES80608/USRDIR/st_settings/settings/plugins/webmedia`

-    Just add/change the line: `"xmllocalization1": "xxxxxxxxxxx",`

 ### Terms of service appear everytime i start WEBmedia!